cashfree/cashfree-gravity-forms/readme.txt

 5. Add a Cashfree feed to support Cashfree payment to the particular form.

 == Changelog ==

+= 1.2.2 =
+* Adding assets for payment information.

 = 1.2.1 =
 * Adding additional data for payment information.